CharlesPoulain/RR_Assignment_1/README.md

 9. All of the R code needed to reproduce the results (numbers, plots, etc.) in the report

 The assignement is submitted on a github repository in the html file "RR_Assignement.html".
+To see the html document you will need to either copy the document in an html viewer or to use http://htmlpreview.github.io/.